Patrick Naylor

 Seminars

-The learning seminar takes place on each alternate Monday or Thursday at 4:30.
-A tentative schedule and suggested reading from Milnor's Lectures on the h-cobordism theorem can be found below.
+The learning seminar for Fall 2023 took place on each alternate Monday or Thursday at 4:30.
+A schedule and suggested reading from Milnor's Lectures on the h-cobordism theorem can be found below.
 Other useful texts are Morse Theory by Milnor and §1-4 of Morse Theory and Floer Homology by Audin and Damian.
+An updated schedule will be posted closer to the start of the Fall 2024 term.

 Date Speaker Subject Reading